GI Psychosocial Services

-- Defecation Disorders Clinic — Parents and children meet with a GI psychologist and nurse practitioner every two weeks for constipation treatment.
+- Chronic Constipation Program (CCP) — Parents and children meet with a GI psychologist and nurse practitioner every two weeks for constipation treatment.

 - I-SIT Group (Intervention for Soiling, Incontinence, and Toileting) — Families meet in a group setting with psychologists to develop behavioral strategies for managing constipation and soiling.

 - IBS (Irritable Bowel Syndrome) Clinic — Children, adolescents and families meet with psychologists, gastroenterologists, nurses, dieticians and social workers for IBS treatment.

 - Support groups — Our team facilitates support groups for many GI conditions including inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), celiac disease, and eosinophilic esophagitis EoE)).

 - Education Days — Our team participates in many GI Education Days that occur throughout the year that include IBD, celiac disease, EoE and motility disorders.